Why pursue an MA in Religious Studies at the University of Denver?

 The program provides students with a substantive grounding in the major religious traditions of the world, as well as training in the discipline of religious studies.
 Through the areas of specialization, it provides students with the opportunity to develop a specific and scholarly expertise in a particular field of interest: Biblical Studies, Theory of Religion, International and Multicultural Studies, Philosophy of Religion, Islamic Studies, and World Religions.
 Students can use these areas of specializations to deepen their own expertise in a particular area while preparing for thesis work or comprehensive exams.

-As part of broader University mandates to support interdisciplinary work and internationalization (study and research abroad), the Department of Religious Studies values interdisciplinarity and encourages students to embrace multiple disciplinary perspectives.
+As part of broader University mandates to support interdisciplinary work and internationalization (study and research abroad), the Department of Religious Studies encourages students to embrace multiple disciplinary perspectives.
 It encourages students to enrich their graduate studies by taking courses in other departments, and to work with faculty outside Religious Studies.
 For example, students in the MA program routinely take graduate- level courses in Anthropology, International Studies, Philosophy, and Art History.
 Similarly, students in the MA program are encouraged to pursue advanced language training in the language(s) of their sub-field as well as modern research languages.
 Finally, the Department encourages students to study or conduct research abroad, as appropriate, and to seek external support in ways that will enhance their curriculum vita as well as their scholarly and professional training.

 Program advantages include: